Skip to main content

 Step 2.
 Split the keys using the charon docker command

-Run the following docker command to split the keys:
+Run the following docker command to split the keys (for mainnet):

 CLUSTER_NAME= # The name of the cluster you want to create.